ranjiniganeshan/ranjiniganeshan/README.md

 [Amazon CloudWatch Synthetics](https://medium.com/@ranjiniganeshan/amazon-cloudwatch-synthetics-17e1a0b7bc1f)

+## 🏠 Hosted Meetup: Elastic and AWS Meetup in Bengaluru ✨

-## ✨ [Hosted Meetup: Elastic and AWS Meetup in Bengaluru] ✨ (https://www.linkedin.com/posts/ranjinig_elastic-aws-ug-bengaluru-september-meetup-activity-7234215314316517376-dQxx?utm_source=share&utm_medium=member_desktop)
+[Hosted Meetup: Elastic and AWS Meetup in Bengaluru] (https://www.linkedin.com/posts/ranjinig_elastic-aws-ug-bengaluru-september-meetup-activity-7234215314316517376-dQxx?utm_source=share&utm_medium=member_desktop)

 We hosted an exciting **Elastic and AWS Meetup** in collaboration with the AWS community!
 The event was held in **Bengaluru** and was a great success.
 This meetup was a great opportunity to learn about **Elastic** innovations, best practices, and **AWS integration**.